Get insights.

-1. Engaging Opening
+1. Have an Engaging Opening

 An engaging opening is a golden key to unlock reader’s attention

-I will discuss a few ways of making the start of your survey more engaging.
+Here are a few ways of making the start of your survey more engaging.

 1.1.
-Hook
+Use Hook

 A good hook is when you start your survey with an engaging question or statement.

 1.2.
-Purpose
+Convey Purpose

 This answers the question, “Why should respondents take the survey?”.
 Getting clarity in purpose makes respondent voice their opinion with more confidence and trust.

 1.3.
-Progress bar
+Use Progress Indicator

-The progress bar indicates how much of the survey remains to be completed.
-When you show progress, it reduces the frustration and uncertainty that leads to survey drop-off.
-It shows the time and effort required and thus leads to more thoughtful answers.
+The progress Indicator indicates how much of the survey remains to be completed.
+When you show progress, it reduces the uncertainty and frustration that leads to survey drop-off.

 1.4.
 Mention Incentives